lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

 The Framingham cohort was set up to study what might influence the risk of cardiovascular disease (CVD).
-People from Framingham, USA were recruited and followed over time.
+People from the town of Framingham, USA were recruited and followed over time.
 Data was collected on risk factors and CVD outcomes every few years.

-What makes the Framingham dataset a cohort?
-The `framingham` dataset is loaded for you to explore.
-The dataset has yet to be fully tidied, which we will do more of in Chapter 2.
+What makes the Framingham dataset a *cohort*?
+The `framingham` dataset is loaded for you to explore if you would like.
+The dataset has yet to be fully tidied, which we will do in Chapter 2.

 `@possible_answers`
 - It studies a disease (CVD).